Station 36 - Delridge/Harbor Island

 About the Station

-Station 36 houses one engine company (E36), the department's Tunnel Rescue Unit, and, because of its proximity to Elliott Bay and surrounding industrial sites, the marine specialty unit designated to serve the south end of Seattle.
+Station 36 houses one engine company (E36), the department's Tunnel Rescue Unit, and, because of its proximity to Elliott Bay and surrounding industrial sites, the marine specialty unit designated to serve Seattle's south end.
 The marine specialty unit provides specialized equipment and trained personnel to respond to marine fires and emergencies.

 As one of the newer stations in the system, Station 36 was in generally fair condition, but required some minor seismic retrofits to meet current earthquake safety standards.

 About the Project

-As a seismic and safety upgrade station, Station 36 requires additional seismic bracing to meet current earthquake safety codes.
+As a seismic and safety upgrade station, Station 36's roof to wall connections were reworked to meet current seismic structural codes.

-During construction, the station is relocated to an interim facility near the current site to ensure continued fire and emergency medical response to the neighborhoods served by Fire Station 36.
+During construction, the station was relocated to an interim facility near the current site to ensure continued fire and emergency medical response to the neighborhoods served by Fire Station 36.